- Agronomic: cotton, millet, rye, sorghum (milo), wheat, grass (misc. perennial), hay

 - Production Systems: holistic management

-2. To develop an education and outreach plan to effectively share research results and prepare informational material for appropriate clientele groups throughout the southern SARE region.
+Objective 2 - To develop an education and outreach plan to effectively share research results and prepare informational materials for appropriate clientele groups throughout the Southern-SARE region.

-3. To develop a full proposal for submission to the Southern Region SARE Program
+Objective 3 - To develop a full R&E proposal for submission to the Southern-SARE Program in 2005.